ethereum/EIPs/EIPS/eip-1.md

 This applies for any editor and any category unless specified otherwise.

-1. An editor must have been an author for at least one `Final` EIP in each category they choose, except for `Syntax` and `Editor Review`.
-If there are no current editors and no suitable editor applications for a category, this rule can be restricted to: must have been an author for at least one `Final` EIP in any category.
+1. An editor must have been an author for at least one `Final` EIP in each category they choose, except for `Syntax` and `Editor Manager`.
+If there are 1) no current editors and 2) no suitable editor applications for a category, this rule can be relaxed to: must have been an author for at least one `Final` EIP in any category.
-2. It is recommended that an editor is not part of a competing blockchain project, as a core team member.
-This can be used to deny editor applications and it is up to the voting editors and community to enforce it or not.
+2. It is recommended that an editor does not have a conflict of interest (is part of a competing blockchain project as a core team member, etc.).
+However, voting editors and community are free to apply this recommendation or not.
+Collaboration should be kept open to everyone, as long as their intent benefits Ethereum.

 ### Category-specific Criteria